“But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.” Matthew 6:33 (Read v. 25-34)

 Jesus tells us not to be filled with worry and concern over such things as having enough food to eat, or enough clothes to wear.
 Using the examples of the birds which God feeds, even though they do not plant, reap or garner their food, and of the lilies of the field, which are clothed in fairer dress than Solomon in all his glory though they quickly wither and are used as fuel for the fire, Jesus illustrates that God our Maker can and will care for our daily needs; for, indeed, we are of more value than the grass of the field or the birds of the air.

 And what good will worry do us?
 We cannot, by worrying, add to our stature or to the length of our lives!

 Jesus tells us to focus on what is really important first — to follow after Him that we might have a place in His kingdom and be clothed in His righteousness.
-And He adds the promise that our heavenly Father will supply all our earthly needs as well (cf. Galatians 6:6ff.; 1 Kings 17:8ff.; Proverbs 3:9-10).
+And He adds the promise that our heavenly Father will supply all our earthly needs as well (cf. Gal.
+6:6ff.; 1 Kings 17:8ff.; Prov.
+3:9-10).

-Dear Father in heaven, forgive me for worrying about the needs of this life and neglecting my greatest need, forgiveness of sins and life in Your only-begotten Son.
+Dear Father in heaven, forgive me for worrying about the needs of this life and neglecting my greatest need, the forgiveness of my sins and life everlasting through faith in Your only-begotten Son, Jesus Christ.
 Grant me a place in Your eternal kingdom and clothe me in Jesus’ righteousness.
 And, dear Lord, give me faith to seek after You first and to trust You to care for all my daily needs.
-I ask this, in Jesus’ name.
+I ask this in Jesus’ name.
 Amen.